 The information contained in the article is provided for general informational purposes, and should not be construed as investment advice.
 Nothing in this article should be construed as tax advice, solicitation or offer, or recommendation, to buy or sell any security.
 Financial advisory services are only provided to investors who become Wealthfront clients.
 This article is not intended as tax advice, and Wealthfront does not represent in any manner that the tax consequences described here will be obtained or will result in any particular tax consequence.

-To calculate the potential benefit of a Wealthfront taxable account vs. a 529 account with no tax deduction vs. 529 account filing taxes in Pennsylvania, we assume a married couple filing jointly with combined federal and state long-term capital gain tax rate of 20.7%, earning 4% annually, starting with $10,000 invested for 18 years.
+To calculate the potential benefit of a taxable investment account vs. a 529 account with no tax deduction vs. 529 account filing taxes in Pennsylvania, we assume a married couple filing jointly with combined federal and state long-term capital gain tax rate of 20.7%, earning 4% annually, starting with $10,000 invested for 18 years.
 Several processes, assumptions and data sources were used to create one possible approximation, and a different methodology may have resulted in different outcomes.
-The results of the historical simulations are intended to be used to help explain possible benefits of the 529 account and should not be relied upon for predicting future performance.
+This illustrative example is intended to help explain possible benefits of the 529 account and should not be relied upon for predicting future market performance.
 The results were achieved by means of the retroactive application of a model designed with the benefit of hindsight.
 The projected returns consider dividend reinvestment, and interest but do not take into consideration commissions, changing risk profiles, future investment decisions or future tax rates.
-Projected returns do not represent actual accounts and may not reflect the effect of material economic and market factors.
+Projected returns do not represent actual accounts and do not reflect the effect of material economic and market factors.
 Past performance is no guarantee of future results.

 All investing involves risk, including the possible loss of money you invest, and past performance does not guarantee future performance.
 Historical returns, expected returns, and probability projections are provided for informational and illustrative purposes, and may not reflect actual future performance.
 Please see our Full Disclosure for important details.